someshfengde/ride_estimate_app/README.md

 - Promote the same SQL schema shown above before shipping to production.

 Enjoy the ride planning!
 Feel free to tune the palettes or extend the providers as you wire up real-time quotes.
+---

+## Contributing

+Please open an issue or submit a pull request if you find any bugs or have suggestions for improvement.